Dr Alex Wilson BA, Leeds; MA, PhD, Warwick

 He has held visiting positions as Lim Kim San Research Fellow (2011, 2012, 2013, and 2014) and Visiting Professor (2017) at Singapore Management University.

-He is currently Charter Association of Business Schools Research Fellow (2017).
+He was Chartered Association of Business Schools Research Fellow (2017) and is currently CABS research scholar (2018).

 He is Open and Visit Day Coordinator for the School of Business and Economics.
 He received a Dean's Award for Early Career Teacher of the Year, 2015.